Scenario-based Risk Evaluation: Scenario-based risk measures

 \begin{definition} For a non-empty collection of scenarios $\Q\subset \bQ$, a mapping $\rho:\Y\to (-\infty,\infty]$ is \emph{$\Q$-based} if $\rho(X)=\rho(Y)$ for $X,Y\in \Y$ whenever $X\laweq_Q Y$ for all $Q\in \Q$.\end{definition}

 To put the above concept into risk management, we focus on \emph{$\Q$-based risk measures}.
-A risk measure is a mapping from $\Y$ to $(-\infty,\infty]$, with $\rho(X)<\infty$ for bounded $X$.
-We use the term \emph{risk measure} in a broad sense, as it also includes deviation measures (such as variance) and other risk functionals.\footnote{To keep things precise, our main examples are traditional risk measures such as VaR and ES, although our framework includes deviation measures.
-For the latter, see \cite{RUZ06}.} In this paper, we adopt the sign convention as in \cite{MFE15}: for a risk $X\in \mathcal Y$, losses are represented by positive values of $X$ and profits are represented by negative values of $X$.
+A risk measure is a mapping from $\Y$ to $(-\infty,\infty]$, with $\rho(X)<\infty$ for a bounded $X$.
+We use the term \emph{risk measure} in a broad sense, as it also includes deviation measures (such as variance) and other risk functionals.
+To keep things concise, our main examples are traditional risk measures such as VaR and ES, although our framework includes deviation measures.
+For the latter, see \citet{RUZ06}.
+In this paper, we adopt the sign convention as in \citet{MFE15}: for a risk $X\in \mathcal Y$, losses are represented by positive values of $X$ and profits are represented by negative values of $X$.

-An immediate example of a $\Q$-based risk measure is one that depends on the joint law of a risk and an economic factor $\Theta$ as in Example \ref{ex:ex21}.
-If $\rho(X)$ is determined by the joint distribution of $(X,\Theta)$, then $\rho$ is $\Q$-based where $\Q=\{\p(\cdot|\Theta=\theta):\theta\in K\}$.
-This includes the systemic risk measures CoVaR and CoES, which are evaluated based on conditional distributions of risks given events (see \cite{AB16}).
-For a fixed random variable $S$ (the system) and $p\in (0,1)$, the systemic risk measure \emph{CoVaR} is defined as:
+An immediate example of a $\Q$-based risk measure is one that depends on the joint law of a risk and an economic factor $\Theta$ as in Example \ref{ex:ex21}. {By writing $\Q=\{\p[\cdot|\Theta=\theta]:\theta\in K\}$, $\rho$ is $\Q$-based if and only if $\rho(X)$ is determined by the joint distribution of $(X,\Theta)$.} This setting includes the systemic risk measures CoVaR and CoES, which are evaluated based on conditional distributions of risks given events (see \citet{AB16}).
+For a fixed random variable $S$ (the system) and $p\in (0,1)$, the systemic risk measure {CoVaR} \trd{of the institution loss $X\in \mathcal Y$} is defined as:

-and the other systemic risk measure \emph{CoES} is defined as:
+and the other systemic risk measure {CoES} is defined as:

-Since CoVaR and CoES are determined by the joint distribution of $(X,S)$, they are $\Q$-based risk measures for $\Q=\{\p(\cdot|S=s):s\in \R\}$.
+Since CoVaR and CoES are determined by the joint distribution of $(X,S)$, they are $\Q$-based risk measures for $\Q=\{\p[\cdot|S=s]:s\in \R\}$.

 Clearly, the $\Q$-based risk measures are generalizations of \emph{law-based} (single-scenario-based) risk measures, which are determined by the law of random variables in a given probability space.
 Thus, $\Q$-based risk measures bridge law-based ones and generic ones, by noting the relationship (assuming $\p \in \mathcal Q$)